Bluetongue: latest information in Wales

 Wales Chief Veterinary Officer

-Richard Irvine, Wales' Chief Veterinary Officer said:
+Gavin Watkins, Deputy Chief Veterinary Officer for Wales said:

 Interactive Bluetongue Virus Map